|

 As she traveled the world trouble-shooting for the Vestey's, Evelene usually traveled in specially chartered trains and ships.
 Often she was the only passenger.
 When she went to Russia, rioting had been going on in Moscow.
 She was on the first train to arrive in the city in two weeks.
 She rented rooms in the best hotel, but decided to visit the Vestey plant first.
 While at the plant, her hotel was dynamited and everyone there was killed.

+The local manager of a plant in South Africa absconded with money from the company.
+Evelene followed him half-way around the world before catching him.
 In 1922, William Vestey became Lord Vestey in recognition of his great wealth and his help in feeding the troops during the war.
 Instead of hiring a heraldic expert to trace his lineage and prepare a traditional coat of arms, he ordered one made which exemplified his business: a sheep, a steer, three eggs and an iceberg were depicted.
-Also included was a goat’s head, indicating his fondness of bock beer.
+Also included was a goats head, indicating his fondness of bock beer.
 The first Lady Vestey died in 1923.
 About a year later, Lord Vestey arranged to meet Evelene in New York.
 Three days later they married and, and at his request, Evelene changed the spelling of her name to Evelyn.
 The principal Vestey residence in the inner suburbs of London was an enormous Elizabethan house situated on 235 acres.
-All around the property’s walls were the modest homes of middle class Londoners.
+All around the propertys walls were the modest homes of middle class Londoners.
+Lord Vestey died in December of 1940.
+Five months later, on May 23, 1941, Evelyn died at Gerrads Cross where she had taken refuge from Nazi bombs.
+Her ashes were sent to Superior for interment at Evergreen Cemetery. |

 During all her travels, she never lost her interest in, nor fondness for, Superior.
 Among her many gifts to the community were a bridge for Lincoln Park.
-After her mother’s death, she and her brother, Lewis, provided a site and funds to build Brodstone Memorial Hospital in memory of Mathilde.
-Two full blocks of land adjoining the park were given to the city as a Bird Sanctuary and children’s playground in memory of Lewis.
+After her mothers death, she and her brother, Lewis, provided a site and funds to build Brodstone Memorial Hospital in memory of Mathilde.
+Two full blocks of land adjoining the park were given to the city as a Bird Sanctuary and childrens playground in memory of Lewis.
 Before her death she provided an endowment for what is now Brodstone Memorial Nuckolls County Hospital.
 During the opening months of World War II, her letters telling of the war were regularly published in The Superior Express.

 To describe Mathilde Brodstone, Willa Cather of Red Cloud, a childhood friend of Evelene's, wrote these words, now engraved on a bronze tablet at Brodstone Memorial hospital: "She had a high courage, a warm heart, and a rich relish of life...she traveled far, but her journeys brought her home."
 The tribute applies equally to Mathilde's daughter, Lady Vestey.